schoeu/webhooks/README.md

 ## What`s it

-Webhooks is a simple tool wriiten in go.
-It can executing remote commands over the web hook, and very easy to use.
+Webhooks is a simple tool wriiten in golang.
+It can executing remote commands over the web hook, also very easy to use.

 ## Getting started

 ### Download

-Choose the version of your computer system and download it, then copy to the server client which you want to control.
+Choose the version of your computer system and download it, then copy it to the server which you want to control.

 - [linux-32bit](http://ozo2fe2cm.bkt.clouddn.com/webhook_linux32bit)
 - [linux-64bit](http://ozo2fe2cm.bkt.clouddn.com/webhook_linux64bit)